Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Discussion and conclusions

-Our first-principles computations demonstrate that most probably the superconductivity here is of a traditional type, with the low-energy phonon modes dominating the electron-phonon interactions.
+Our first-principles computations demonstrate that most probably the superconductivity here is of a conventional type, with the low-energy phonon modes dominating the electron-phonon interactions.
 Although breaking of the Te–Te dimers is not directly responsible for the onset of superconductivity in AuAgTe$_4$, it results in an appreciable increase in the critical temperature following the transition into the $P2/m$ phase.
 This is due to an increase in the electronic density of states at the Fermi level related to closing of the pseudogap and to the phonon softening.
-Our theoretical estimates of the superconducting critical temperature are in good agreement with the experimental results, demonstrating an almost identical behavior to the experiment $T_c(P)$.
-This result is important not only for silvanite, but also for other similar materials, such as, $e.g.$ mysterious IrTe$_2$, constantly attracting attention of researchers~\cite{li2014,ideta2018,pyon2012,song2021,park2021}.
+Overall, our theoretical estimates of the superconducting critical temperature are in good agreement with the experimental results, following a similar trend under applied pressure.
+These findings can be important not only for silvanite, but also for other similar materials such as puzzling IrTe$_2$.
+In the case of IrTe$_2$, there is an anomalous structural transition at 270 K, the origin of which is debated, superconductivity induced by intercalation or doping, and complete reconstruction of electronic structure and Ir-Ir dimerization in a monolayer~\cite{Yang2012,li2014,ideta2018,pyon2012,song2021,park2021}.